Power of Attorney (POA): Caregiver Information and Resources

 One of the most powerful tools for managing your affairs should you become mentally incapacitated is a durable power of attorney (DPOA).
 Understand the legal powers and responsibilities of assigning and holding POA.14 Comments

-Durable vs. Springing Power of Attorney: What’s the Difference?
+Springing vs. Durable Power of Attorney: What’s the Difference?

 Things You Can and Can't Do With Power of Attorney

-Whether you’ve been named as someone else’s power of attorney (POA) or you’re looking to appoint one for yourself, know what rights, responsibilities and limitations come with this legal designation.170 Comments
+Whether you’ve been named as someone else’s power of attorney (POA) or you’re looking to appoint one for yourself, know what rights, responsibilities and limitations come with this legal designation.173 Comments

 How Much Does It Cost to Get a Power of Attorney Document?

-It’s easy to purchase an affordable power of attorney (POA) form online, but this option comes with some risks.
-An elder law attorney can explain how this tool works, help you avoid pitfalls and customize POA documents to meet your unique needs.14 Comments
+It’s easy to purchase an affordable power of attorney form online, but this option comes with some risks.
+An elder law attorney can explain how this tool works, help you avoid pitfalls and customize POA documents to meet your unique needs.15 Comments

 How to Sign as Power of Attorney for Your Elderly Parent

-When acting as power of attorney (POA) for an aging parent or loved one, your signature must make it clear that you are acting on their behalf and not assuming personal responsibility for the contract or transaction.0 Comments
+When acting as power of attorney (POA) for a loved one, your signature must make it clear that you are acting on their behalf and not assuming personal responsibility for the contract or transaction.1 Comment

 When POA Isn’t Enough: Authorizations Needed to Act on a Loved One’s Behalf

-Power of attorney documents allow caregivers to access personal information and make vital decisions for elderly loved ones, but some institutions require additional documentation.
-See what other authorizations you may need to apply for.19 Comments
+Power of attorney documents allow caregivers to access personal information and make vital decisions for elderly loved ones, but some institutions require additional forms.
+See what other authorizations you may need to get.19 Comments

 What to Do When the Bank Refuses a Financial POA Document